 Systemic risk management can be done by regional, national, or even global efforts.
 Since systemic risk can take down all or part of an economy, financial risk managers can access regulatory tools and legally binding recourse to manage threats within an economy.
 For financial institution regulators, this includes the authority to examine equity returns, debt-risk premiums, deposit flows, and other exposures.
 The omnipresence of correlated assets and the way capital can move across sovereign borders, however, increases the risk of systemic contagion across the global system.

+Thank you for reading CFI’s guide on Systemic Risk.
 You can further explore investment and economic risk by looking at the following resources from CFI.